ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Helper MAY defer handling the continuation request.
-In this case, it indicates that the job continuation is not yet ready by immediately sending an empty response body and sets the Location header field to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is set to `AggregationJobContinueReq.step`.
-The response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+In this case, it indicates that the job continuation is not yet ready by immediately sending an empty response body and sets the Location header field ({{!RFC9110, Section 10.2.2}}) to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is set to `AggregationJobContinueReq.step`.
+The response SHOULD include a Retry-After header field ({{!RFC9110, Section 10.2.3}}) to suggest a polling interval to the Leader.
 The Leader then polls the state of the job by sending GET requests to the resolved URL.
 The Helper responds the same way until either the job is ready, from which point it responds with the `AggregationJobResp`, or the job fails, from which point it MUST abort with the error that caused the failure.

 The Helper MAY instead handle the request immediately.
 It waits to respond to the Leader's POST until the aggregation job continuation is ready, in which